funnierinspanish/clint/README.md

-# CLI Explorer Toolkit
+# CLINT: CLI Navigator Toolkit

-A command line tool that helps you explore CLI tools.
+A Command Line Tool that helps you navigate other CLIs.

-This is a _Rustification_ of [https://github.com/funnierinspanish/cli-explorer-toolchain_legacy](https://github.com/funnierinspanish/cli-explorer-toolchain_legacy), even though the original project is not maintained anymore, it is still a great tool to explore CLI tools.
+This is a _Rustification_ of [https://github.com/funnierinspanish/cli-explorer-toolchain_legacy](https://github.com/funnierinspanish/cli-explorer-toolchain_legacy), even though the original project is not maintained anymore, it is still a great resource to explore CLI tools.

 ## Features